Emmacharleswilson/fab-fitness/README.md

 - The wishlist model allows users to save items for quicker access.
 These items can be removed.
 - This model also acts as a container for the WishListItem model.
 Just like the Order model, each wishlist is unique to each user but connecting to the user ID.

+**Blog**
+- The blog model allows admin users to upload and display blogs.
+- The blog can be edited or deleted.

+**Blog Comments**
+- The blog comment model allows users that are logged in to leave a comment on a blog.

 ---